emmorts/lolapi/README.md

 lolapi
 ======

-Wrapper of the official League of Legends public API.
+Wrapper of the official League of Legends public API with cache support.

 Installation
 -----------